 Helpful Tips for Cleaning Outdoor Fountains

 The great thing about cleaning outdoor fountains is that you can make as big of a mess as you want!
-It does not matter if you spill a little water or splash here-and-there because there is no carpeting, furniture or expensive decor pieces to worry about.
-When you are outside, you can use the hose, spray the kids, soak the dog and have a little fun with your cleaning project.
+It does not matter if you spill a little water or splash here-and-there because there is no carpeting, furniture, or expensive decor pieces to worry about. different types of indoor fountains you can check out When you are outside, you can use the hose, spray the kids, soak the dog, and have a little fun with your cleaning project.

 Empty the Water

 All of the water will need to be emptied from the water feature.
 If you have a small one, then you will just be able to dump the water out.
 If you have a large one on your deck or one of those classic and mysterious tiered fountains on your front lawn, then your chore will be a little bigger.

 You can use a pail, pitcher, or whatever else you have handy to scoop the water out.
 You may want to scoop it into a bucket and then dump the bucket a few feet away so you are not standing in a puddle.
 Alternatively, you can always use a hose and siphon the water out. this also a tip on how to winterize your outdoor fountain